OctopusDeploy/blog/blog/2020-12/home-automation/index.md

 ### IFTTT
 IFTTT stands for **If This Then That** and is a well known advanced home automation platform.

-IFTTT is an app for Apple or Google products that you can use to define advanced routines for your smart devices.
+IFTTT is an app for Apple and Google products that you can use to define advanced routines for your smart devices.
 It comes in both free (with limitations) and paid variants.

 ### Home Assistant
 Home Assistant is an application that runs in a Docker container, with configurable storage options such as SQLLite, MySQL, or PostgreSQL.
-(Mine runs in a Docker Swarm on a Raspberry Pi with a MySQL backend, since SQLLite and CIFS don't get along.)
+(Mine runs in a Docker Swarm on a Raspberry Pi with a MySQL back-end, since SQLLite and CIFS don't get along.)

 Home Assistant is highly regarded.
 It has a large following and adds more integrations with each iteration.
 Home Assistant can control Z-Wave or Zigbee devices with the use of USB adapters instead of a hub.

-Troy Hunt recently wrote an [article about Home Assistant] (https://www.troyhunt.com/iot-unravelled-part-1-its-a-mess-but-then-theres-home-assistant/) covering additional problems it can solve.
+Troy Hunt recently wrote an [article about Home Assistant](https://www.troyhunt.com/iot-unravelled-part-1-its-a-mess-but-then-theres-home-assistant/) covering additional problems it can solve.

 ## Lesson 8: Cost
 As with most hobbies, home automation can be expensive.
 Even basic smart devices, such as a plug or bulb, can range from $15 to $40 each (prices often depend on communication type) and hubs can be upwards of $100.